 14. Organise resilience: avoid excessive dependence on digital systems, retain non-digital options, and invest in cybersecurity.

 15. Create lively public spaces that invite movement and encounters, and where people are not constantly monitored.

 16. Recognise the right to meaningful human contact.
 We cannot outsource the care for others to robots.
 Contact with citizens at the government office, both online and offline, must hold the potential to lead to changes in government decisions.

-This project is organised by the Green European Foundation with the support of Wetenschappelijk Bureau GroenLinks (NL), Green Economics Institute (UK) and Institute for Active Citizenship (CZ), and with the financial support of the European Parliament to the Green European Foundation.
+This project is organised by the Green European Foundation with the support of Wetenschappelijk Bureau GroenLinks (NL), Green Economics Institute (UK), Institute for Active Citizenship (CZ), Etopia (BE), Cooperation and Development Network Eastern Europe and with the financial support of the European Parliament to the Green European Foundation.

 Click here to download a pdf version of the Charter for the Smart City.
 Translations in French, German, Dutch and Czech can be downloaded here.

 You can order a free copy of this publication by sending an email request to firstname.lastname@example.org.